bilbopicard/BottomsUp/README.md

 * Navigate to localhost:3000 in browser.

 ### Pre-Project Planning
-* Picked and researched a clone and decided on general theme to distinguish
+* Picked and researched an app to clone (Product Hunt)
+* Chose a general theme to distinguish this app
 * Created model schema for database relations with drawSQL
+* Scrolled through colorhunt to find a color theme that was enjoyable

 ### Developer